onepub-dev/dcli/README.md

 anywhere and it will just work.

 Using the `@pubspec` annotation also means that you can have many DShell scripts living in the same directory each with their own pubspec.
-If you use a classic pubspec.yaml then all your scripts will be sharing the same pubspec (which isn't necessarily a bad thing).
+If you use a classic pubspec.yaml then all your scripts, in that directory, will be sharing the same pubspec (which isn't necessarily a bad thing).

 See the section on [PubSpec precedence](#Pubspec-Precendence) for details on how DShell works if you mix pubspec annotations and a pubspec.yaml in the same directory.